subsevenx/jekyll-subseven.io/_posts/2022-02-10-Jekyll-In-The-20s.md

  - No starting theme or template
  - Accessible
  - Bootstrap to speed up the design and structure
- - Minimal use of outside plugins because I wanted to learn new things
+ - Minimal use of external plugins because I wanted to learn new things
- - Fast to load
+ - Fast load times
  - Auto-deployment on my own server
- - CMS integration
+ - Some sort of CMS

 Starting a site was fairly straightforward.
 You install Ruby, you install a few gems, and then you run: `jekyll new . —blank` to make a blank Jekyll site.

 Then you `bundle exec jekyll server` to start the web sever/compile and then—BAM!
-You have a bare-bones Jekyll site you are now free to design to your heart’s content.
+You have a bare-bones Jekyll site that you are now free to design to your heart’s content.
 Pretty easy!
 The Jekyll documentation is well written (and in my opinion) it’s pretty accessible...in most cases.

-### Jekyll and the Bundle of Dependents
+### How do you install Jekyll in {{page.date | date: "%Y"}}?

 In paper, making a Jekyll site isn't hard—and in most cases it won't be!
 However, if you are not hip to Ruby and some of the quirks of Jekyll, you might run into some issues.